twilio/twilio-live-interactive-video/ReferenceBackendAPI.md

 All requests must set the `Authorization` header to the correct [passcode](README.md#deploy-the-app-to-twilio).
 The backend will validate the passcode before processing each request.

-If you encounter a `401` error, it may be caused by an incorrect passcode.
+If you encounter a `401` error, it may be caused by either an incorrect passcode, or an expired passcode (passcodes expire after one week).
+Clients should use the `error.explanation` property from the response to inform users about why their passcode was rejected.

 In addition to using the passcode to authenticate each request, the client also derives part of the backend URL from the passcode.

 ## Errors